sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 UPGRADE FROM 3.x to 4.0
 =======================

-## Some classes and methods were marked as final, thus they cannot be overridden:
+## Some classes were marked as final, thus they cannot be overridden:

   - `Sonata\BlockBundle\Block\Breadcrumb\GalleryIndexBreadcrumbBlockService`
   - `Sonata\BlockBundle\Block\Breadcrumb\GalleryViewBreadcrumbBlockService`